Das-Kollektiv/tdme2/README-MiniScript.md

 Introduction to MiniScript language features:
 - very small implementation of a scripting language
 - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
-- can be easily extended by writing state machine machine states and script methods in C++
+- can be easily extended by writing state machine machine states and script methods in C++ as well as custom data types
-- works with the following data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
+- built-in data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
 - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
 - supports user script functions and recursion
 - supports operators by operator to method mapping by a preprocessor run
 - supports loops and conditions
 - supports programming with classes style programming
-  - for string, array, map and set data types
+  - for built-in datatypes: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
-  - via script classes/objects
+  - for script classes/objects
-  - custom data types (vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, roll your own)
+  - for custom data types
 - supports event like programming
 - can be transpiled to C++